The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Riding through vineyards and orchards on the KVR |

-- Beach time at Manitou Park in Naramata.
-This beach is much less busy than other Okanagan beaches, has grass, two playgrounds (one directly beside the beach,) and picnic tables.
+We always head to Naramata near Penticton for some beach time at Manitou Park.
+This beach is much less busy than the Penticton or Kelowna beaches, has grass, shade, two playgrounds (one directly beside the beach,) and picnic tables.
 There is also a great jumping dock to swim out to.

 Jumping off the wharf in Naramata - a vacation highlight! |

-Paddling the Penticton Channel and spending the day at Skaha Lake
+Paddling or Floating the Penticton Channel and Beach Fun at Skaha Lake

 An annual tradition!
 You can pick up your own floatie, raft, or inflatable water vessel at Canadian Tire in Penticton and then head down to the channel for a couple hours of peaceful floating while you say hi to the local duck population.